kachick/ruby-ulid/README.md

 ### Install

-Require Ruby 3.1 or later
+Tested only in the last 2 Rubies.
+So you need Ruby 3.1 or higher.

-Add this line in your Gemfile.
+Add this line to your `Gemfile`.

 ```ruby
 gem('ruby-ulid', '~> 0.7.0')
 ```

-And load it
+And load it.

 ```ruby
 require 'ulid'